This is a fool proof way of creating mouth-watering rotisserie chicken.

 - Lightly oil the whole chicken and then give an even coating of the seasoning.

 - Prep the gravy by peeling the onions and roughly chopping them.
-Place them into a heatproof tray.
+Place them in a heatproof tray.

 - Once the smoke has settled from the thick white to a barely visible blue, it’s time to put the bird on.